Skip to content

 1. Hôtel de Klinglin (Currently known as Hôtel du Préfet):

-Restoration works quickly began afterwards using as much of the original material as possible, only the shape of the roof was modified and a balcony was added.
+Restoration works quickly began afterwards, using as much of the original material as possible; only the shape of the roof was modified, and a balcony was added.
 The building was dubbed a historical monument in 1970.
 It is also open for visitors on European Heritage Days.

 1. Hôtel des Deux-Ponts (Currently known as Hôtel du gouverneur militaire):

-The hôtel became state-owned after the French Revolution in 1791 and since then served as the official residence of the military governors and chiefs of staff.
+The hôtel became state-owned after the French Revolution in 1791 and has since served as the official residence of the military governors and chiefs of staff.
 It was classified as a historical monument in 1921 and is open for visitors on European Heritage Days.

 1. Opéra de Strasbourg (The Strasbourg Opera House):